Panathenaic Stadium: 1906 Intercalated Games

 The stadium hosted the 1906 Intercalated Games from 22 April to 2 May.

-A.E.K Basketball Club home
+Home of AEK Basketball Club

 From the mid- to late 1960s, the stadium was used by AEK Basketball Club.
-On 4 April 1968, the 1967–68 FIBA European Cup Winners' Cup final was hosted in the stadium where A.E.K. defeated Slavia VŠ Praha in front of around 80,000 seated spectators inside the arena and another 40,000 standing spectators.
-It is believed that since that game the Panathenaic Stadium holds the world record attendance for any basketball game as of 2021.
+On 4 April 1968, the 1967–68 FIBA European Cup Winners' Cup final was hosted in the stadium where AEK defeated Slavia VŠ Praha in front of around 70,000 seated spectators inside the arena and another 10,000 standing spectators near the entrance.

 Regime of the Colonels

 During the Regime of the Colonels (1967–74), large annual events were held at the stadium, particularly the "Festival of the Military Virtues of the Greeks" (in late August-early September) and the "Revolution of 21 April 1967", the date of the coup that brought the right-wing regime to power.
 In these festivals, the stadium, "with its aura of antiquity stood as a monument to Greek rebirth, national pride, and international interest."
 The dictators exploited its setting to showcase their supposed popularity and propagate their new, "revolutionary" political culture.